Mesabloo/hm-defense/README.md

 - No money will be accepted from this work.
   This is all done on my free time and I do *not* want to earn money from this.
   This repository is (and will always be) free for everybody to use.
-- Official assets will most likely not be redistributed in this repository.
-  For more information, see [here](./core/assets/README.md).

 ## Credits & license